 This last question is especially meaningful.
 Whereas tequila, to be legally called tequila, must be made mainly from the blue Tequilana Weber agave, mezcal can be made from a cornucopia of varieties, each imparting its own characteristic flavor.
 By far the most common is a tart agave called espadín, a workhorse of a plant that’s easily cultivated and takes a relatively short eight years to reach maturity.
-(More than three-quarters of officially certified mezcal made in 2014 came from espadín.)
+(More than three-quarters of the officially certified mezcal made in 2014 came from espadín.)
 Yet demand is rising for mezcals made from the wild agaves that have always grown in the shrubby hills and pine-forested mountains of Oaxaca.
 There is the comparatively sweeter tobalá, the more fiery cuishe, plus tepextate, barril, arroqueño, and countless more.
-Nature makes a mighty investment in these plants, which take twelve, fifteen, or in some cases thirty years to grow.
+Nature makes a mighty investment in these plants, which take 12, 15, or in some cases, 30 years to grow.

 Now, the world has noticed.
 The marketing began, slowly, when the Mexican government first secured for mezcal an internationally protected “appellation of origin” in 1995.
-That bid for prestige and distinction put the spirit in the company of other beverages that can only come from certain regions, such as Bordeaux or Champagne or cognac or, yes, tequila.
-The mezcal boom really took off within the past five years, with the industry expanding by nearly 50 percent from 2011 to 2014.
+That bid for prestige and distinction put the spirit in the company of other beverages that can only come from certain regions, such as Bordeaux, Champagne, or Cognac—or, yes, tequila.
+The mezcal boom really took off within the past 5 years, with the industry expanding by nearly 50 percent from 2011 to 2014.
 Exports have reached Europe, Asia, and Australia.

 Some tequila makers, taking note of mezcal’s ascent, have now launched artisanal tequila lines made with traditional methods.
 And Oaxaca City has become a liquor-tourism destination.
 At Mezcaloteca, a private tasting room in the city center, moneyed drinkers sit along a dark-wood bar and talk about mezcal in terms once reserved for wine.
 Is this one herbal, floral, or mineral?
 How’s the viscosity and clarity?
 Does it taste of agave, smoke, wood, clay, leather, caramel, spice, or resin?

-Soil, elevation, ecosystem, and climate can all influence taste.
-The proprietor of a popular mezcal bar in Oaxaca City can identify the flavor of a mezcal made from an agave grown in the town of Santa Catarina Minas versus one grown forty miles south in Miahuatlán.
+Soil, elevation, ecosystem, and climate can all influence flavor.
+The proprietor of a popular mezcal bar in Oaxaca City can identify the flavor of a mezcal made from an agave grown in the town of Santa Catarina Minas, versus one grown 40 miles south in Miahuatlán.

 Probably nowhere is the acceleration more obvious than in Oaxaca’s best-known mezcal-producing town, Matatlán, where the Lopez family lives and makes Montelobos.
 In 2014, the Oaxacan state government, getting in on the action, constructed the Ruta del Mezcal, a signposted tourist route to Matatlán from Oaxaca City.
 Officials cut a four-lane road through the center of town, eating up some families’ land and obliging owners to paint their buildings in bold colors.
 This gave the town something of a Disneyfied atmosphere, Saldaña complains, “like a little pueblito from Jalisco” (tequila’s home state).